Looking for some long weekend trips from San Francisco? You’re in luck, neighbor! I’ve got 25 fantastic ideas for you!

 Okay, so this one’s pushing it, and I don’t recommend making this ~7 hour drive to Oregon unless you A) have multiple drivers who don’t mind driving in the wee hours of the morning or late at night or B) are able to take 2 days off from work.
 But once you make it there – just look at all that nature waiting to be explored.
 Looks like a painting!
-Currently begging my husband to go as
+I finally had the chance to go with a friend last year, and I’m currently begging my husband to go back!

 12 | Portland, Oregon

 One of my friends/coworkers just moved up north to Portland, and with cousins in the area as well, I finalllly made it up to the beloved Portland!
 Trust me, the donuts are divine, as are all the waterfalls and other nature hotspots to check out.
 Three days in Portland is the absolutely perfect amount of time – please oh please send me a donut from Blue Star!
 Plus, who can resist the cute downtown area?!
 One of the many long weekend trips from San Francisco you can easily take!

 13 | Glacier National Park, Montana